trungtle/TLVulkanRenderer/README.md

 # Updates

 ### Nov 30, 2016 - Release v1.1: Optional raytracing mode, and a large software overhaul

+Recently I had the time to develop a Vulkan raytracer as part of the GPU programming course's final project on a [hybrid ray-raster](https://github.com/davidgrosman/FinalProject-HybridRenderer/blob/master/docs/FinalProjectPitch.md) under [Patrick Cozzi](http://www.seas.upenn.edu/~pcozzi/).
+As part of that work, I had more opportunities to better architect the code base and I like it enough that I decided to migrate some of that work over to current thesis repo (this explains the new optional raytracing mode that wasn't part of the origin layout plan).

 This release has several large improvements: